 Diesel generators and kerosene lamps are amongst the least efficient ways of providing power services.
-Thus our solar panels displace more CO2 emissions per peak watt that installing them on on-grid solar farms.
+Thus our solar panels displace more CO2 emissions per watt than installing them in on-grid solar farms.

-Our emphasis on the business use of power in rural areas will help those communities become more resilient to climate change in a myriad of ways including:
+Our emphasis on Productive Power in rural areas will help those communities become more resilient to climate change in a myriad of ways including:

-- Power allows improved farming practises and helps other rural business grow.
+Power allows improved farming practices and helps other rural business grow.
 Strengthening the local economy is the best and most flexible way of building in local resilience to climate change and shocks.

-- Power at a health clinic improves the standard of care and allows temperature sensitive medicines and vaccines to be stored for longer.
+Power at a health clinic improves the standard of care and allows temperature sensitive medicines and vaccines to be stored for longer.
 An improved health of the community significantly adds to climate resilience.
 As an example, enhanced temperatures shortens the length of time for malaria parasites to develop in a mosquito, increasing its re-infection to sterile biting period and spreading the disease more rapidly.
-Improved health care will be needed to combat this and other diseases.
+Improved health care including our solar recharged mosquito repellent systems, will be needed to combat this and other diseases.

 Power in schools will improve rural school results and allow adult education in the evening.
 Improved education is vital to allow new agricultural practises to be disseminated to combat the effects of climate change or to allow workers to transfer their skills to new jobs as society adapts to climate change.